anastasiia2004koberman-star/healthcare_spending_outcomes/README.md

 ## About

-Built by Anastasia Koberman - International Relations and Spanish graduate, University of Exeter, with Russian and Spanish language capabilities and a background in geopolitical data analysis.
+Built by Anastasia Koberman - International Relations and Spanish graduate, University of Exeter, with a background in geopolitical data analysis.
 The intersection of policy, data, and international comparison sits at the core of this work.

 ---